dallonasnes/friendrcoin/README.md

-# TinderChain
+# FriendrChain

 ## Developers
-Allocation of 1000 TinderCoin to reward qualifying PRs.
+Allocation of 1000 FriendrCoin to reward qualifying PRs.
 Be sure to clarify scope and requirements in open issues before beginning work.

 ## How to run
 #### Docker